Skip to content

 Limitations: This is not a repository for project-specific documents such as white papers, intelligence reports, technical specifications, or standards.
 While all user-submitted uploads or report requests are welcome, we should draw a box around this awesome list.

-Accessibility When possible, all reports will be sourced from their original authors and uploaded to Hybrid Analysis via GitHub action to provide an added level of confidence.
+Accessibility When possible, all reports will be sourced from their original authors and uploaded to Virus Total via GitHub action to provide an added level of confidence.
 The resulting analysis link will be included in the PDF commit notes.
 Additionally, all PDF reports will be converted to Markdown using AI, based on the AI Prompts defined in this repository.

 Acknowledgement: I would like to give recognition for other works that inspired this collection.
 Richard Stiennon produces an annual, comprehensive industry analysis that surpasses the scope of this list and deserves attention.
 Additionally, Rick Howard's cyber cannon list of must-read books is an invaluable resource, catering to both leadership and practitioner levels within the field.